laurapgp/Musicca-website-web-programming-TB3-EMSE/frontend-musicca-mockup-main/README.md

 # Frontend Musicca
-> This is a frontend builded from a mockup for the Web Programming classes at Mines Saint-Étienne
+> This is a frontend created for the Web Programming TB 3 classes at École des Mines Saint-Étienne

 ## Requirements
 - Python3